gsharma/replicator/README.md

 ### TRANSMITTER/RECEIVER Source Failure

+### Site Failure

 ## Event Ordering
 A total ordering of events is to be expected and provided.
 Due to the RECEIVER maintaining its local windows of last processed events, any duplicate events streamed to it are dropped by it - at-least-once delivery is acceptable to the RECEIVER.
 Secondly, the TRANSMITTER and RECEIVER read, stream and replay events in strict order - this does not imply strictly contiguous offsets for the RECEIVER.
 It does guarantee monotonically increasing offsets received and processed by the RECEIVER.
 Thirdly, the channel (TCP) is leveraged for event ordering - packets can be reordered in transit but the TCP stack on the RECEIVER deals with buffering and reordering them before presenting them to the replicator.
 Note that threading the source stream processing needs to guarantee that log event ordering is not mangled on the RECEIVER replicator.

+## Assumptions
+1. Every replication stream has a single logical mastership.
+It can have N interested slave receivers.
+2. Some level of backwards compatibility needs to spec'ed out both for the data formats handled by the replicator and for the contract between the replicator interfaces themselves.

 ## Usage Example
 ### Quick Start